alexanderGugel/webglify/README.md

 When a WebGLify instance is associated with a node you can call the function '.getGLifyInstance()' on the node and get the GLify instance.
 The instance is an object with the following properties and methods:

 1. THREEelems
   * An object that contains all the three.js elements within the scene associated with this instance.
-They are organized into arrays stored as properties by type.
+They are organized into arrays stored as properties by type:
-    * All
+    * all
     * containers
     * images
     * text
 2. WebGlifyElems
   * An object that contains all the WebGlify elements within the instance.
-They are organized into arrays stored as properties by type.
+They are organized into arrays stored as properties by type:
-    * All
+    * all
     * containers
     * images
     * text